marcoshsq/PY4E/README.md

 ### Useful links:

-- [Python for Everybody](https://www.py4e.com/) - Site and also the [Book](http://do1.dr-chuck.com/pythonlearn/EN_us/pythonlearn.pdf) by Dr. Chuck, from the University of Michigan
+- [Python for Everybody](https://www.py4e.com/) - Site and also the [Book](http://do1.dr-chuck.com/pythonlearn/EN_us/pythonlearn.pdf) by Dr. Chuck, from the University of Michigan;

-- [Welcome to Python Cheatsheet!](https://www.pythoncheatsheet.org/) - This cheat sheet tries to provide a basic reference for beginner and advanced developers, lower the entry barrier for newcomers and help veterans refresh the old tricks.
+- [Welcome to Python Cheatsheet!](https://www.pythoncheatsheet.org/) - This cheat sheet tries to provide a basic reference for beginner and advanced developers, lower the entry barrier for newcomers and help veterans refresh the old tricks;

 - [The Python Tutorial](https://docs.python.org/3/tutorial/index.html) - From Python Org;